-• Help Ecology identify policy issues with implementing the Columbia River Basin Water Management Program.

-- Provide Ecology with a series of perspectives from local government officials elected to govern counties in the Columbia River Basin. - Assist Ecology in establishing criteria for ranking and selecting storage and conservation project and provide policy input into projects being forwarded from the Conservation and Storage Advisory Group. - Assure that the interests of Watershed Planning Groups and Ground Water Management Units are fully represented in a meaningful and integrated manner. - Provide guidance and advice to County Representatives representing the Columbia River Counties on a variety of committees including the Conservation and Storage Project Advisory Group, the Columbia River Policy Advisory Group and providing advice to DOE on project screening, criteria development, evaluation and project recommendations.
+- Help Ecology identify policy issues with implementing the Columbia River Basin Water Management Program. - Provide Ecology with a series of perspectives from local government officials elected to govern counties in the Columbia River Basin. - Assist Ecology in establishing criteria for ranking and selecting storage and conservation project and provide policy input into projects being forwarded from the Conservation and Storage Advisory Group. - Assure that the interests of Watershed Planning Groups and Ground Water Management Units are fully represented in a meaningful and integrated manner. - Provide guidance and advice to County Representatives representing the Columbia River Counties on a variety of committees including the Conservation and Storage Project Advisory Group, the Columbia River Policy Advisory Group and providing advice to DOE on project screening, criteria development, evaluation and project recommendations. - Provide a forum to discuss and/or make recommendations on other issues associated with the Columbia River including the Columbia River Treaty, water supply, water quantity and quality, system operation, and other relevant topics related to the Columbia River and its tributaries.

 - All Parties have equal representation and equal participation. - The chair person shall be appointed by the WSAC President. - Consensus outcomes are not required; where the group cannot reach consensus, the full range of options and perspectives will be carried forward as input to Ecology.
-If the Group determines to seek consensus on certain points, consensus is defined as an outcome everyone on the group can live with and support. - While it is the intent for the Group to reach consensus and speak as one unified voice, the body desires to stipulate a voting procedure.
+If the Group determines to seek consensus on certain points, consensus is defined as an outcome everyone on the group can live with and support.

+- While it is the intent for the Group to reach consensus and speak as one unified voice, the body desires to stipulate a voting procedure.
 Should a need for a vote occur, each county that meets the standard for participation shall have one vote, and shall cast vote as a whole.
 Vote is not divisible. - Commissioners may designate, in writing, an alternate to represent their views.
 Alternates may vote for their respective county if so authorized, in writing, by the legislative authority. - Members present comprise a quorum. - Summary discussion points, recommendations and action items from the meetings will be documented.